MPAS-Dev/compass/latest/_sources/developers_guide/ocean/test_groups/global_ocean.rst.txt

 The ``QU240`` mesh is a quasi-uniform mesh with 240-km resolution.
 The ``QUwISC240`` mesh is identical except that it includes the cavities below ice shelves in the ocean domain.
-The class :py:class:`compass.ocean.tests.global_ocean.mesh.qu240.QU240Mesh` defines the resolution for both meshes.
+The mesh is defined by :py:class:`compass.mesh.QuasiUniformSphericalMeshStep`.
 The ``compass.ocean.tests.global_ocean.mesh.qu240`` module includes namelist options appropriate for forward simulations with both RK4 and split-explicit time integration on this mesh.
 These set the time step and default run duration for short runs with this mesh.

 The default config options for this mesh are: